berespt/hummingbird/site/content/registration/_index.md

 ---
 title: Registration
 image: /img/registration-jumbotron.jpg
-intro:
-  blurbs:
-    - image: /img/bands.jpg
-      text: >
-        Great parties.

-        Live music, DJs and charming venues in a centre of beautiful medieval city of Cracow.
-    - image: /img/skillsharing.png
-      text: >
-        Skill sharing!

-        Our event is not only about dancing, we want to hang out together during a day.
-Part of that will be skill sharing sessions and other activities.
-    - image: /img/cooking.jpg
-      text: >-
-        Let's cook together!

-        It already became our tradition.
-Saturday meal is an excellent opportunity to get to know each other.
-Whether you are a vegan or a meat lover, you will find something for yourself.
-There will be a number of different options to choose from.
-  description: >
-    Hummingbird Blues has been going on since 2015.
-It is a blues dancing exchange based in Cracow, where we dance mad, chill hard and share crazy.
-    There is no regular classes and no competitions.
-Instead we have lots of daytime activities, lots of music and low entrance fee.
-  heading: What to expect
 pricing:
   description: >-
     Since we want to make our event as inclusive as possible, we try to keep the